nref/blog/Cubic Spline Joint Trajectories.md

 <iframe src="https://www.desmos.com/calculator/2vstdsov0i?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>
 </center>

 _Figure: Two cubic splines for joint 1.
 Can you see where they meet?
-Hint: Each spline has 1s of duration.$_
+Hint: Each spline has 1s of duration._

 We only see one spline, but there are actually two.
 The first spline is valid on the interval $t=(0,1)$, and the second spline is valid on the interval $t=(1,2)$.
 The two splines are identical because they have the same duration, displacement, and absolute change in velocity.
-Therefore, while we chose to use two splines, it this movement could have been interpolated by a single spline.
+Therefore, while we chose to use two splines, this movement could have been interpolated by a single spline.

 ##### Joint 2